 At Bedford Modern School we like to encourage and reward effort, attainment and good citizenship.
 This can be through the praise we give to students either individually or as a group.
-Our Rewards System perhaps best reflects our acknowledgement of the above through the awarding of 'Eagle Points'.
+Our Rewards System perhaps best reflects our acknowledgement of the above through the awarding of ' House Points'.
 Students are rewarded for things such as particularly good effort, excellent work, or doing something for others above and beyond what would ordinarily be expected., This could also be for perhaps independently undertaking a task to benefit the School in the way it looks, or perhaps that enhances our reputation.
-When a student accrues a defined number of 'Eagle Points', certificates and ultimately badges will be presented to them to celebrate their achievement.
-At various times in the school year, we have assemblies and awards evenings, where prizes are presented to a large number of students for excellence, effort, progress and contributions to the School.
+When a student accrues a defined number of 'House Points', certificates and ultimately badges will be presented to them to celebrate their achievement.

-3. Responding to Misbehaviour
+Responding to Misbehaviour

 When a member of staff becomes aware of a misbehaviour they should respond predictably and assertively in accordance with this behaviour policy.
 The first priority will always be to ensure the safety of the students and any other members of the school community.
 To support staff respond in a consistent, fair and proportionate manner the guidance below is designed to help staff identify an appropriate response.
 BMS takes an 'ask, tell, consequence' approach to promote positive behaviour.
 Students will be educated in the behaviours expected and will be reminded (told) where necessary and appropriate.
 It is essential that students learn that misbehaviour has consequences both for themselves and others.